ibmverse/verse-developer/_tutorials/tutorial-ext-manifest.markdown

 * __"renderParams"__ is used to describe the size of new opened window, which the web application is loaded in.

-* __"preference"__ can be configured to let Verse know which data should be sent to specified web application as URL parameters.
+* __"preferences"__ can be configured to let Verse know which data should be sent to specified web application as URL parameters.

-* __"feature"__ describes which Verse API the widget wants to call.
-So far, only the __"core"__ is valid for configuring the __"feature"__, by this configuration, Verse core API will send context related data to the specified web application through [Cross-document messaging][5].
+* __"features"__ describes which Verse API the widget wants to call.
+So far, only the __"core"__ is valid for configuring the __"features"__, by this configuration, Verse core API will send context related data to the specified web application through [Cross-document messaging][5].

 To understand how Verse send data to the web application. please see the [How to send data to a web application][4].